-- (f) the appointment of committees from amongst the members of the authority, including finance, establishment and appointment, and development committees; and - (g) the appointment of a chief executive for the authority to be responsible to the authority for the administration of its services and the implementation of its policy and programmes; and for the terms and conditions of his or her appointment.
+- e. the recall by their wards of members of the authority; - f. the appointment of committees from amongst the members of the authority, including finance, establishment and appointment, and development committees; and - g. the appointment of a chief executive for the authority to be responsible to the authority for the administration of its services and the implementation of its policy and programmes; and for the terms and conditions of his or her appointment.

+CHAPTER XVI

-CHAPTER XVI THE NATIONAL YOUTH SERVICE
+THE NATIONAL YOUTH SERVICE

-195. National Youth 12 Service Scheme 6 of 2001
+195. National Youth Service Scheme